oist/optinist/docs/utils/tutorials.md

 ### Checking movies
-You may want to check some frames of the multi page tiff files.
-Visualize page offes the way to check.
+You may want to check some frames of the multi-page tiff files.
+Visualize page offers the way to check.
 After creating a　plot box by clicking on + mark, Select the image using the SELECT IMAGE button on the left top.
-The range of the frame can be selected by assigning 1st and last frame numbers.
+You can select the range of the frame by assigning 1st and last frame numbers.
 LOAD button starts loading the data.

 <br>
 <p align="left">